 I don’t know about you, but breakfast is my favorite meal of the day!
 If you’re with me, here are a few more low carb recipes you’ll enjoy:

 - 1/2 Teaspoon Kosher Salt

 - 1 Avocado sliced

 - 1/2 Cup Salsa

-- Once boiling, add cored cabbage and blanch for about 3 minutes, then use 2 tongs to remove each of the leaves.
+- Once boiling, add cored cabbage (1 head) and blanch for about 3 minutes, then use 2 tongs to remove each of the leaves.
 If they're difficult to remove, allow the leaves to blanch longer.
 Set blanched leaves aside on a plate as you cook remaining leaves.
 You'll need 8 leaves in total, so feel free to discard the center smaller leaves.

 - Optional: Once leaves are cool enough to handle, use a small knife to remove some of the core's thickness by dragging the blade over the top of the core.